RyanFiner/Data102-Project-Research-Question-1/README.md

 Data acquired from IMDB non-commercial dataset, oscar data from Kaggle, and a subset of the TMDB dataset from Kaggle.

-3.1 Predicting the Success of a Movie
+From My portion of the report:

 Within prediction, it is important to understand your goals and data within your data set.
 Success can be classified in many ways, how a movie exists within